HTML 5, the future of the Web

 Features of HTML 5 include graphics and images, which will make it possible to make animated pages, multiplayer online games.

-Differences between HTML 4 and HTML 5
+From HTML 4 to HTML 5

 Even if the format is still in work, certain components are acquired.
 It is wise to know them because some practices should be adopted right now, such as suppression of frames.